The below listed papers are papers that were presented at the 2015 SPEVI Biennial Conference, (Melbourne, VIC, Australia, 12-15 January 2015).

 Black and Stewart_BLENNZ Friday fun social skills programme

-Feelix Library story mornings: Approaching new literacies and working with families to further develop these experiences
+Feelix Library Story mornings: Approaching new literacies and working with families to further develop these experiences

-Damsma, D., and Pagliano, P.
+Damsma, P., and Pagliano, P. (peer reviewed)

 Supporting young children who are congenitally blind in the use of the QWERTY keyboard: What does the literature tell us?